AV1: Intra prediction

 Intra prediction consists of predicting the pixels of given blocks only using information available in the current frame.
 Most often, intra predictions are built from the neighboring pixels above and to the left of the predicted block.
 The DC predictor builds a prediction by averaging the pixels above and to the left of block.

 Directional predictors extrapolate these neighboring pixels according to a specified angle.
 In AV1, 8 main directional modes can be chosen.
 These modes start at an angle of 45 degrees and increase by a step size of 22.5 degrees up until 203 degrees.
 Furthermore, for each directional mode, six offsets of 3 degrees can be signaled for bigger blocks, three above the main angle and three below it, resulting in a total of 56 angles (ext_intra).

 The "TrueMotion" predictor was replaced with a Paeth predictor which looks at the difference from the known pixel in the above-left corner to the pixel directly above and directly left of the new one and then chooses the one that lies in direction of the smaller gradient as predictor.
 A palette predictor is available for blocks with up to 8 dominant colors, such as some computer screen content.
-Correlations between the luminosity and the color information can now be exploited with a predictor for chroma blocks that is based on samples from the luma plane (cfl).
+Correlations between the luminosity and the color information can now be exploited with a predictor for chroma blocks that is based on samples from the luma plane (cfl), a technique borrowed from Daala.
 In order to reduce visible boundaries along borders of inter-predicted blocks, a technique called overlapped block motion compensation (OBMC) can be used.
 This involves extending a block's size so that it overlaps with neighboring blocks by 2 to 32 pixels, and blending the overlapping parts together.